ReflectCxx/ReflectionTemplateLibrary-CPP/docs/RTL_SYNTAX_AND_SEMANTICS.md

 std::optional<rtl::Function> sendMessage = cxx::mirror().getFunction("utils", "sendMessage");
 ```

-* If a function is registered without a namespace, it must be queried without specifying a namespace.
-* If a function is registered with a namespace, it must be queried using the same namespace.

 These metadata are returned wrapped in `std::optional<>`, which is empty if the requested entity is not found by the name specified.
-All registered member functions of a type can be obtained from its corresponding `rtl::Record` as `rtl::Method` objects.

 ```cpp
 // Querying a type without a namespace